malcolmsfraser/Serverless-Pipeline/README.md

 ### Create an IAM Role

 ### Create an SQS Queue
-**if you use another name you will need to update the name in the Producer lambda source code**
+**Note: if you use another name you will need to update the name in the Producer lambda source code**

 Name: producer

 ### Create an S3 Bucket
-**if you use another name you will need to update the name in the Producer lambda & Labeler lambda source code** Name:unprocessed-bucket
+**Note: if you use another name or region you will need to update the name in the Producer lambda & Labeler lambda source code**

+Name: unprocessed-bucket
+region: us-east-1

 ### Setting up the serverless functions with AWS Lambda